stkim1/NSLogger-iPad-Viewer/README.md

 ##Documents
 As soon as ver 1.0 comes out, iPad viewer will go to [the main repository](https://github.com/fpillet/NSLogger).<br/>
-All pull requests, issues, and questions will only be accepted through there.<br/>
+All pull requests and issues will only be accepted through there.<br/>
 Stay tuned.

 ##Meanwhile, if you're interested…